 Plants grow using energy from the sun combined with nutrients taken from the soil.
 Because the organic matter in soil holds nutrients like a sponge until they are needed by plants, soil that is fertile, well-drained, and regularly enriched with compost often holds a reasonable supply of plant nutrients.
 Unimproved, though, newly cultivated soil is usually low in organic matter, so it is also low in nutrients.

 All edible plants remove some nutrients from the soil, and some have such huge appetites that they will quickly exhaust the soil (and then produce a poor crop) without the help of fertilizer.
 Fertilizing is especially helpful early on, when plants are making fast new growth.
-You can mix a continuous-release fertilizer, such as Miracle-Gro Shake ‘N Feed, into individual planting holes, work it into furrows, or use a turning fork to mix it into beds.
-You can also apply a liquid fertilizer, such as Bonnie Herb, Vegetable & Flower Plant Food, every week or two for a fast-acting extra boost of nutrition.
+You can mix a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into individual planting holes, work it into furrows, or use a turning fork to mix it into beds.
+Or, you can apply a liquid fertilizer, such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, at the same time you water your plants.
+Whichever type of plant food you choose, be sure to read the label for directions.

 Always follow the rates given on the fertilizer label when deciding how much to use.
 Too much fertilizer can be worse than too little!
 Overfed plants often grow huge, yet bear a light crop late in the season.